o

 Deep transformative psychological change is possible in therapy only where there is a solid therapeutic alliance between therapist and client.
 And a solid therapeutic alliance is only possible where there is trust and respect.

 The same is true of psychedelics.
 However high the dose, you won’t get very far unless you trust and respect the mushroom.
-And you may get badly burned.

 But please remember: no matter how difficult or challenging your experience, you are developing, at the very least, strength and stamina, patience and courage.

-Trust the holy mushroom.
+Trust the mushroom.

 Trust yourself.